OpenLiberty/ci.maven/README.md

 Use Maven 3.x to build the Liberty plug-ins and archetypes.

 * `mvn install` : builds the plug-in and the archetypes.
-* `mvn install -Poffline-its -DwlpInstallDir=<liberty_install_directory>` : builds the plug-in and the archetypes and runs the integration tests by providing an existing installation.
+* `mvn install -Poffline-its -DlibertyInstallDir=<liberty_install_directory>` : builds the plug-in and the archetypes and runs the integration tests by providing an existing installation.
 * `mvn install -Ponline-its -Druntime=<ol|wlp> -DruntimeVersion=<runtime_version>` : builds the plug-in and archetypes and runs the integration tests by downloading a new server.
 Set runtime to `ol` to run tests using the Open Liberty runtime, or `wlp` to run tests using the WLP Java EE 7 runtime.
-  * Liberty versions and their respective link to the license code can be found in the [index.yml](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
-You can obtain the license code by reading the current license and looking for the D/N: <license code> line.

 ## Information for release 2.0